 Make it or buy it, most kids will eat it.
 And now they have handy little portioned cups that are perfect for lunch boxes.
 But be careful with these because companies love to add tons of sugar to apple sauce.
 So choose carefully or make your own.
 Need a recipe?
 Check out this easy version I made each year with my Oma when I was little!

-Granola bars are always a welcome site when your kid opens their lunchbox.
+Granola bars are always a welcome sight when your kid opens their lunchbox.
 But the store-bought stuff is packed with bad-for-you sugars and high fructose corn syrups (now listed as other names to trick you).
 But making your own is easy!
 Especially when they are No-Bake Granola Bars like these!

-Popcorn is another kid favorite.
+Popcorn is another kid’s favorite.
 And the fun part is that there are so many ways to season it!
 So both you and your kids are less likely to get tired of it.
 Just mix up the flavors occasionally and everyone is happy!
 Plus, a bag of organic popcorn is a really cheap way to help fill up a lunch box.
 Need seasoning ideas?
 Check these out!

-If you want to include a treat in your child’s lunchbox, make sure it’s a healthy treat that won’t having them swinging from the chandeliers from a sugar high when they should be focusing on school work.
-Making a large batch of mini muffins at home goes pretty quickly, it’s a fun project for the kids to help you with and with some fun cupcake liners, they won’t feel left out while their friends are eating chemical-filled Twinkies.
+If you want to include a treat in your child’s lunchbox, make sure it’s a healthy treat that won’t have them swinging from the chandeliers from a sugar high when they should be focusing on school work.
+Making a large batch of mini muffins at home goes pretty quickly, it’s a fun project for the kids to help you with, and with some fun cupcake liners, they won’t feel left out while their friends are eating chemical-filled Twinkies.